Robin-WZQ/AMDET/README.md

 >
 > *Corresponding Author

 We propose **MTBD**, a model-level textual backdoor defense on pretrained encoders.
-Our defense involves both detection and mitigation, requiring only less than ***5 min*** to scan and patch the model.
+Our defense involves detection and mitigation, requiring only less than **5 min** to scan and patch the model.

 ## 🔥 News